-SRECs: Understanding solar renewable energy credits
+SRECs: What are solar renewable energy credits?

 Solar renewable energy certificates (SRECs) can provide sizable income to solar power system owners living in eligible markets, but they can also be complicated to understand.
 Unlike popular solar incentives such as the federal solar tax credit (ITC), SRECs aren't available to everyone and vary by state and utility company.